 Inpatient Treatment

-There are different types of inpatient programs, such as:
+There are different types of inpatient programs:

 - Executive treatment centers: Programs for high-level business professionals who still need access to high-speed internet and private phones